-Area Description

-Enter the 'From' backup file for the consolidation process, or click '' to browse.
-This is usually the F backup, ending in '00-00.mrimg', but can be an Incremental file.

-Valid Macrium backup file types are:

-Image files: .mrimg

-File and Folder backup files: .mrbak

-Exchange backup files: .mrex

-2. Enter the 'To' file for the consolidation process, or click '' to browse.
-This must be in the same be set as 1. and must have been created after the backup in 1.

-Click 'Consolidate' to begin the

-3. Basic information about the backup files.
+Area Description 1 Enter the 'From' backup file for the consolidation process, or click '' to browse.
+This is usually the Fubackup, ending in '00-00.mrimg', but can be an Incremental file.
+Valid Macrium backup file types are: Image files: .mrimg File and Folder backup files: .mrbak Exchange backup files: .mrex 2.
+Enter the 'To' file for the consolidation process, or click '' to browse.
+This must be in the same bac set as 1. and must have been created after the backup in 1.
+Click 'Consolidate' to begin the consolidation process.
+3. Basic information about the back cup files.
 4. The output Window.
 This is poputhe consolidation process. ılated after